0zero/disaster_response/README.md

 3. Go to http://0.0.0.0:3001/

 4. Type in a message and see how well the classifier works.
-:information_source: The model saved in this repository is stored with [git lfs](https://git-lfs.github.com/) :information_source:
 ---

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.